grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 Deploying a workflow in Node-RED involves moving a developed flow from the construction environment (usually a local machine or a development server) to a production environment where it will run.
 This is typically done with a few clicks in the Node-RED interface.
 The deployment makes the flow active, allowing it to interact with real-world data and users.
 Adjustments to deployed flows can often be made in real-time, and version control can be implemented to manage changes systematically.

-# How works the Node-RED Library?
+# How the Node-RED Library works?

 The Node-RED Library allows users to share and reuse flows and function nodes.
 It is a repository where developers can publish their flows, making them available to the wider community.
 Users can browse this library to find pre-built solutions or components that can be imported directly into their projects.
 This feature significantly speeds up development time and fosters a collaborative environment by leveraging community contributions.